Dino-Golf

 Triceratops was present, of course,

-And deinonychus too –
+And cute troodontids too –

-We admired her feathers as we let
+We admired their feathers as we let

-Another pair play through.
+Another pair play-on through.

 The rough was an abandoned nest –